 4- PRODUCT RECOMMENDATION

 The product recommendation goes through the prospect’s previous activities.
 It is done using e-commerce tools specifically those that allow the recommendation.
 These are recently seen products, past purchases, recent research of the prospect that will recommend a product likely to match it.
-With Woocommerce, use the built-in facebook pixel and mailchimp tool for recommendation.
-See why Woocommerce is the best e-commerce solution?
+With Woocommerce , use the built-in facebook pixel and mailchimp tool for recommendation.
+See how to turn e-mails subscribers into customers.

 5- PROPOSE RELATED PRODUCTS